UMAprotocol/docs/docs/developers/devmining-reqs.md

 ### Send deployment information to the UMA core team

 The final step required to be added to developer mining rewards is to alert a member of the UMA core team of your successful deployment.
+To do this, fill out the google form [here](https://docs.google.com/forms/d/e/1FAIpQLSfhrCopRz7nUSbBQZB75j8yGqnXbOzRW68Oe6-uFuNVSvqrOQ/viewform).

 This form will ask for a variety of information including:
 - Your deployed contract's address